1510 influenza pandemic: Europe

 Europe's internationally traveled cities and flu's highly contagious nature enabled its spread through European populations.
 The 1510 flu disrupted royal courts, church services, and social life across Europe.
-Contemporary chroniclers and those who've read their accounts observed how entire populations were attacked at once, which is how the disease first received the name influenza (from the belief that such outbreaks were caused by influences like stars or cold).
+Contemporary chroniclers and those who have read their accounts observed how entire populations were attacked at once, which is how the disease first received the name influenza (from the belief that such outbreaks were caused by influences like stars or cold).
 Turin professor Francisco Vallerioli (aka Valleriola) writes that the 1510 flu featured "Constriction of breathing, and beginning with a hoarseness of voice and... shivering.
 Not long after that there being a cooked humor which fills the lungs."
 Physicians like Valleriola described the 1510 flu as more fatal to children and those who were bled.
 Lawyer Francesco Muralto noted that "the disease killed 10 people out of a thousand in one day," supporting a fatality rate of around 1%.